 - With debit card transactions, you also draw funds directly from shoppers’ bank accounts.
 The main difference between debit and ACH is that your debit-paying customers are afforded the same level of fraud protection that credit-card users get.
-So if their credit card account is ever hacked or someone commits fraud against their account, they are protected.
-Debit cards also come with safety features, like chips, enhancing the level of security even further.
+So if their account is ever hacked or someone commits fraud against their account, they are protected.
+Debit cards also come with additional safety features, like chips, enhancing the level of security even further.
 In B2B transactions, where there’s usually an already-established level of trust between the two parties, this is less of an issue.

 ACH is a good solution for B2B transactions, where it’s usually considered to be a better alternative to credit cards.
 Why?

-1. You’re more likely to get the money that you’re owed.
-Because ACH transactions draw directly from a bank account, there’s no chance of a shopper exceeding a credit card limit or spending more than they actually have.
+1. You’re more likely to get the money you’re owed.
+Because ACH transactions draw directly from a bank account, there’s no chance of a shopper exceeding their credit card limit or spending more than they actually have.
 In situations where businesses are buying high-ticket items, ACH removes any doubt about a buyer’s ability to pay.

 3. It’s less expensive and more reliable than credit card transactions.
 You already know that banks and credit card issuers charge a fee for credit card transactions.
 And while there’s still a cost for processing ACH transactions, it’s considerably less.
 Also, unlike credit cards, checking accounts do not have an expiration date; your shoppers may switch credit card companies multiple times but they rarely switch banks, making ACH a better, more reliable, option.

 Here are a few stats if you need more convincing: